mutharasan89/DEChallenge/section3/section3_documentation.md

 ## Section 3: System Design 2

 ---
 Solution is provided assuming, we are going to leverage on Azure cloud services.
-Kindly refer to Untitled Diagram.drawio for the data flow architecture.
+Kindly refer to Untitled Diagram.drawio [Untitled Diagram.png ] for the data flow architecture.

 ### Real time data stream Processing
 Images file from streaming sources are consumed by Apache Spark [Azure event hub] and AKS provides a managed environment for the Apache Spark jobs.